 The interior of the sisters’ house is equally bizarre like some pop art experiment gone awry with floor to ceiling portraits of the women adorning the walls and brightly colored futons and pillows covering the floors.
 They invite David to stay as long as he likes and he abandons his cross country motorcycle adventure to sink further and further into the hedonistic pleasures that are offered him.
 You know something is seriously wrong at his first breakfast with the sisters when they serve him two huge cakes – appropriate for a wedding party, not four people – and he chows down with animalistic relish.

 David is soon transformed from a free-spirited drifter into a more than willing house guest.
-But his laid-back, idyllic existence eventually gives way to doubt and suspicions about the behavior of his hosts.
+His laid-back, idyllic existence eventually gives way to doubt and suspicions about the behavior of his hosts.
 In one of the film’s most atmospheric scenes, David follows the three women deep into the woods where he witnesses them perform a strange rite by firelight.
 Other odd occurrences include a late night visit from a mysterious male caller, a surreal lightning storm (cue the cheesy special effects), a foreboding dream sequence and the recurring motif of an owl who knows and sees all.
 If Queens of Evil has a discernible flaw it is the conception of the main protagonist.
 On first impressions, David is likable enough but it soon becomes apparent he is about as perceptive as a fencepost and so slow in recognizing impending signs of danger that he makes the perfect victim.
 Perhaps it was the intention of screenwriters Raoul Katz, Antonio Troiso and director Cervi to make David a foolish and unsympathetic representation of hippie culture (it is based on a story by Benedetto Beneditti).
 Accepting that as the original intention, there is certainly some macabre humor to be had as we watch the sisters ensnare David in their web.
-But the film and the gruesome finale would have had much more impact if the audience actually had any empathy for the young drifter.
+Still, the film and the gruesome finale would have had much more impact if the audience actually had any empathy for the young drifter.

 That said, the casting of Ray Locklove as the hapless David is more than adequate.
-He has a bland handsomeness comparable to Edward Albert (Butterflies Are Free) or Richard Thomas (John-Boy on the TV series The Waltons) and conveys the right mixture of naivety and cluelessness in his interactions with everyone he meets (he also performs the main theme over the opening credits).
+He has a bland handsomeness comparable to Edward Albert (Butterflies Are Free) or Richard Thomas (John-Boy on the TV series The Waltons) but conveys the right mixture of naivety and cluelessness in his interactions with everyone he meets (he also performs the main theme over the opening credits).
 Much more compelling are the three sirens, each of whom exhibit distinctly different personalities from each other.

 Ida Galli as Bibiana is easily the spookiest and most inscrutable.
 My favorite scene is when David encounters her at a table with a bowl of animal guts and some limp, furry bodies.
 “Those are embalming fluids,” she says matter-of-factly as David eyes her taxidermy tools.
 “This is my favorite hobby.
 I adore embalming animals.
 It’s like stopping….stopping time.
 Youth.
 Beauty.
 Forever.
 Don’t you find it fascinating?”